Grief events in Olympia

 The PNW is a hotbed of this culture due largely to the work of two West African elders, Malidoma and Sobonfu Somé.
 They taught a cohort of Americans in the 90s and 2000s (like Francis Weller and Therese Charvet) who are now teaching the younger generations.
 Malidoma’s books: Ritual and Of Water and the Spirit are good background.

-It’s hard to find info on Malidoma and Sobonfu as they passed about 5-10 years ago.
+It’s hard to find info on Malidoma and Sobonfu as they conducted much of their work in the pre-Internet days (and they have both died).
 Some YouTubes I’ve found:

 What is a grief ritual?